dat972/DawgTown/README.md

 # DawgTown

-This Repository contains all of the code pertaining to the API for the DawgTown API the structure is as follows
+This Repository contains all of the code pertaining to the DawgTown API.
+The structure is as follows

 1) app/models : this contains all of the database models for the app.
 These databases are